MicrosoftDocs/VBA-Docs/api/Access.Form.PrtDevNames.md

 Microsoft Access sets the **PrtDevNames** property when you make selections in the Printer section of the **Print** dialog box.
 You can also set the property by using Visual Basic.

-Microsoft Access uses the DEVNAMES structure to initialize the **Print** dialog box.
+Access uses the DEVNAMES structure to initialize the **Print** dialog box.
 When the user chooses **OK** to close the dialog box, information about the selected printer is returned by the **PrtDevNames** property.